jacdevos/jacdevos.github.io/_posts/2016-02-09-Understanding-software-engineering-with-equations.markdown

 ---
 published: true
 layout: post
-title: Understanding software engineering with equations (DeveloperUG 2016 Talk)
+title: Understanding software engineering with equations (Codemotion Berlin 2017 Talk)
 ---

 In order to escape the common traps of software development, teams and managers need to understand the consequences of their decisions - they need to understand the dynamics of software engineering.
 This is not an easy task and we need solid help.
 We need maths!